Structure relocation: Whole moves

 In June 2008, Hamilton Grange National Memorial, the 1802 home of Alexander Hamilton in New York City, was relocated from a cramped lot on Convent Avenue to a more spacious setting facing West 141st Street in nearby St. Nicholas Park, where it is currently undergoing a complete restoration.
 It is actually the second time the 298-ton mansion has been moved.
 In 1889, it was relocated from its original site on West 143rd Street to a church's property two blocks away.

 The Nathaniel Lieb House (1969), by architect Robert Venturi, was moved by barge from Long Beach Island, New Jersey to Glen Cove, New York in 2009.

 In April 2013, due to construction works on Fuzuli Street the House of famous Baku millionaire, Isa bey Hajinski, in Baku (Azerbaijan), which was built in 1908, was moved 10 m to protect it as historical and architectural monument.
 The weight of this building is 18,000 tonnes.
 It was the heaviest building in the world ever moved.

 The William Walker House, built circa 1904, was relocated 500 feet when the new owner, Thomas Tull, decided to preserve the home instead of demolishing it.
 The move took place in August 2016.
 The house was designed by architects Longfellow, Alden & Harlow.

 On 21 December 2016 part of the Belleview-Biltmore Hotel was relocated and placed on a new foundation where it will be converted into an inn with event space, an ice cream parlor, and a history room.

-Beginning in 1983, Shipcarpenter Square in Lewes, Delaware, is an historic residential development in which entire homes from centuries past were re-located to a common residential neighborhood.
+Beginning in 1983, Shipcarpenter Square in Lewes, Delaware, is a historic residential development in which entire homes from centuries past were re-located to a common residential neighborhood.
 The development consists of approximately 40 homes that were relocated whole.